mrjoes/tornadio2/doc/gen.rst

 ``tornadio2.gen`` module is a wrapper around ``tornado.gen`` API.
 You might want to take a look at Tornado documentation for this module, which can be `found here <http://www.tornadoweb.org/documentation/gen.html>`_.

-In most of the cases, it is not very convenient to use Tornado ``engine()``, because it makes your code truly asynchronous.
-For example, if client sends two packets: A and B, and if it takes some time for A to handle, B will be executed out of order.
+While you can use ``tornado.gen`` API without any problems in TornadIO, sometimes you may want to handle your messages in order they were received.
+If you will decorate your functions with ``tornado.gen.engine``, your will work asynchronously - second message might get handled before first message got data from the database.

 To prevent this situation, TornadIO2 provides helpful decorator: ``tornadio2.gen.sync_engine``. ``sync_engine`` will queue incoming calls if there's another instance of the function running.
-So, as a result, it will call your method synchronously without blocking the io_loop.
+As a result, it will call your method synchronously without blocking the io_loop.
 This decorator only works with class methods, don't try to use it for functions - it requires ``self`` to properly function.